Psalms For Life

 and lead me on eternity’s path.

-As uplifting as this psalm is, many would prefer it if David had omitted verses 19-22.
-But even in the psalm’s first sections, he speaks of God’s being everywhere in relation to not just his gracious care, but also his inescapability.
-God knows everything about David—his future included—and has been fully involved in his life from the very start.
-David speaks of not just God’s understanding of him, but also the flip-side of that truth: David’s inability to hide anything from God.
-So we see God’s relentless pursuit of him and David’s sense of the folly of refusing to yield to the God who doggedly pursues him.
+This psalm’s assurances of God’s presence and care have comforted many down through the centuries.
+Yet David speaks of God’s being everywhere in relation to not just his gracious care, but also his inescapability.
+God knows everything about David.
+He’s been fully involved in his life from conception onward and knows his future too.
+David speaks of not just God’s understanding everything about him, but also the flip side of that truth: David’s inability to hide anything from God.
+So, we see God’s relentless pursuit of him and David’s sense of the folly of refusing to yield to the God who so doggedly pursues him.

-In verse 19, David wonders why a God who knows everything, is present everywhere, and has absolute power doesn’t immediately set things right by ridding the world of evildoers.
-God’s not doing so leaves David surrounded by ruthless thugs determined to ensnare him in their evil ways.
-Though full of pious talk, they use God’s name only to hide their defiance of his rule.
-Loving God, David wants nothing to do with them: he can’t stand anything about them.
+As uplifting as this psalm is, many would prefer it if David had omitted verses 19-22, where he wonders why God—who knows everything, is present everywhere, and has absolute power—doesn’t quickly set things right by ridding the world of evildoers.
+God’s not doing so leaves David surrounded by ruthless thugs intent on ensnaring him in their evil ways.
+Though full of pious talk, they engage in divine namedropping only to cover their defiance of God’s rule.
+Loving God, David is repelled by all they do and wants nothing to do with them.

 During your free moments today, pray these words: